Chapter 1 : Expectations

 If this was what the engagement party invitations looked like, I didn’t even want to know what surprises the actual wedding invitations would hold.

 I had been looking forward to this lunch with the girls all week.
 I haven’t really been able to talk to Dom since she’s still away in France, and I really needed to vent my worries and concerns about this damn engagement party.
 Thankfully, so did Molly and Viviana.
 Thus, we decided to have this lunch date.

 Molly and I were both half way through our salads as we waited for Viviana, who was late and most likely outside smoking.
 I swear that girl will be late for her own funeral.

 “Fuck, sorry I’m late girlies.”
 Speak of the devil.

 Viviana walked up to our table, her blonde hair in a messy bun.
 The make-up surrounding her baby blue eyes was smudged.
-She was wearing black leggings, a tank top, and an old jean jacket, essentially looking as if she just woke up.
+She was wearing black leggings and an over sized jumper, essentially looking as if she had just rolled out of bed.

 Viv didn’t say anything.
 Instead, she sat down and daintily placed the cloth napkin on her lap.

 “I’m right aren’t I?”
 Molly asked, spearing a piece of lettuce.
 You could hear the disapproval in her voice.